jabezborja/tagalang/README.md

 > There is no Functions, and loops yet.

 ### Variables
-Variables in TagaLang are called Baryabols (well, because it is tagalog.)
-It works like Javascript at some point where you can declare a variable with no specific type of declare with specific type.
+Variables in Pinoice are called Baryabols (well, because it is tagalog).
 Types in Tagalang are not different in other languages, just the syntax.
 ```
 String -> letra